zbabac/VCT/README.md

 VCT has its limitations:
 - when you define options and drop multiple files "Multiple Input Files" button or to the list, you can't use subtitles;
 - you can only encode file with single audio stream;
-- if there is subtitle stream inside input file, it will not be copied to output;
+- if there is subtitle stream inside input file, it will not be copied to output (planned in next release);
-- if selecting audio stream, you must know how many streams there are and which one is the one you need (you can check that with VLC).
+- if selecting audio stream when dropping multiple files, you must know how many streams there are and which one is the one you need (if selecting files one by one, you can use Info button to check codec data).

 That's why I left option to manually edit ffmpeg command, for all of you that know, or are willing to learn this tool.
 You can also manually edit commands in batch list.

-I have plans to include ffprobe in order to parse the input file and find all streams within, but it will take some time to develop and I will have to redesign the whole app.
+ffprobe is included in 1.5.0 so when you click "Input File", it is parsed and "Info" button apears.
+You can click it so see codec details and thumbnail from video.
+This could have been acieved with ffmpeg, but ffprobe produces JSON output and I wanted to play with it; and it was fun!

 Quick tips for common usage:

 I use this tool regularly for 2 tasks

 - 1 to full convert bunch of HD files from smartphone (they are too big, 1 minute - 200 MB).
-I use preset "slower", quality "25" and get 5-10 times smaller files without loosing quality - you can experiment with values - for SD video, use quality "21";
+At "Convert" Tab use preset "slower", quality "25" and get 5-10 times smaller files without loosing quality - you can experiment with values - for SD video, use quality "21" - then select multiple files and drag them to the list of button "Multiple Input Files"

 - 2 to transcode MKV movies to MP4 quickly without changing quality.
 Just select all of them in Windows Explorer and drag them to the button "Input File(s) to Transcode" on "Transcode" tab.
 Then just click "Start".
 It takes 2-5 minutes per movie (depending on the length of the movie, avg. movie is 90+ minutes long);